SciCompMod/memilio/rki_data/README.md

 Different statistic is plotted.
 One statistic is as an example also outputted as json (This could be easily done for every statistic we need and than plotted with javascript)

+While running the code close one window to get the next one.

 Call python3 getGeoJsonIntoPandasDataFrame_for_RKI.py PLOT_DATA=True